DangerousThings/flexsecure-applets/docs/applets/6-fido2.md

 ### User Presence and User Verification

 User presence is always ensured by default, because the mode of data transportation is via NFC, which requires physical proximity.
+However, only one operation may be performed per touch, after which the token must be re-presented.
+This is to defend against automated attacks.

 User verification has to be requested by the relying party and is provided via the client PIN protocol.

 ### Server and Resident Credentials

 By default, the authenticator creates server credentials, which are not stored on the authenticator, but instead encoded and encrypted into the credential ID and stored with the relying party.
-If requested by the relying party, the authenticator will instead create a resident credential, which stores the key material on th authenticator until it runs out of storage space.
+If requested by the relying party, the authenticator will instead create a resident credential, which stores the key material on the authenticator until it runs out of storage space.

 ## Sources and Further Reading